mvolkmann/blog/src/nushell.md

 TODO: Why doesn't `config load $(config path)` work?
 TODO: You asked in the Nushell discussion page.

-TODO: Why does Eleventy place all these subsections after the
-TODO: Overview section instead of after the Configuration section?

 ### startup Setting

 The `startup` setting specifies a list of commands